christophgil/bash_return/README.md

 # Benchmarks

-We are doing 40000 function calls with the script /benchmark_set_retval.sh/
+We are doing 40000 function calls with the script *benchmark_set_retval.sh*

     classical      51 Seconds
     Novel method  1.2 Seconds